Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Upcoming labor market data
+- Strong labor market data

-- Unexpected strong inflation data
+- Upcoming PCE inflation data release

 Ready to trade this market?